Andreas Papandreou: Greece's entry in EEC

-Papandreou's positions, along with his rising popularity, renewed fears of another military coup in the Right and Greece's allies.
+Papandreou's positions, along with his rising popularity, renewed fears of another military coup among the Right and Greece's allies.
 After the 1977 elections, Karamanlis toured the European capitals, urging for Greece's quicker entry into the EEC, hoping it would reduce the temptation for military intervention if Papandreou implemented his promises once in power.
-Foreign leaders agreed with Karamanlis on a plan for Greece's entry to the EEC.
+Foreign leaders agreed with Karamanlis on a plan for Greece's entry into the EEC.

 Papandreou softened his tone without abandoning his initial positions.
 He called for a referendum regarding the entry to EEC after 1977 as he was trying to win a crucial share of the vote from the centrist Union of the Democratic Centre after its disintegration following the 1977 elections, and the entry to EEC was becoming popular among the Greeks.
 Legislation to ratify the entry to EEC was passed in the Greek Parliament on 28 June 1979, with PASOK leaving the chamber.
 Greece entered the EEC in January 1981.
 In the elections of October 1981, Papandreou won with 48.1% of the vote.